Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

 You can find out if you are eligible by using the Australian Government Vaccine Eligibility Checker.

-Our clinic is open 8am to 8pm, 7 days a week.
+Our general vaccination clinic is open 7 days a week.

 If you are aged:

-Both your first and second dose will be recorded in your mygov account through either Medicare or My Health Record.
+All your vaccine doses will be recorded in your mygov account which you can access through either Medicare or My Health Record.

-You can book an appointment to be vaccinated by:
+You can book an appointment to be vaccinated at our general clinic by:

 Please bring photo ID and your Medicare card to your appointment.
-You may also require proof of your eligibility to recieve the COVID-19 vaccine such as a work ID card, letter from your GP or the COVID-19 eligibility declaration form (for example, if you are under 40 years of age).
+You may also require proof of your eligibility to recieve the COVID-19 vaccine such as a work ID card, letter from your GP or the COVID-19 eligibility declaration form.

 Our high-volume vaccination clinic is located in the Acacia Room at the Heidelberg Repatriation Hospital, 300 Waterdale Road Ivanhoe.